Activa Therapy for Dry Eye and Blepharitis

 What Results Can Be Expected

-Many patients report meaningful improvement in dry eye symptoms:
+Many patients report meaningful improvement in dry eye symptoms such as:

 Reduced burning and irritation